 If you wish to send us a photo, make sure that we have the "legal" right to display it on the web.
 Two separate "legal" (model release/permission to use) release forms may be needed.
 We need one from you to allow us to publish the photo, and you may need one from the model, of which we need a copy.
-As a general rule, if a person appears in a photo of a public performance, or of newsworthy origin (e.g., the Superbowl), then it is not necessary to get a model release.
+As a general rule, if a person appears in a photo of a public performance, or of newsworthy origin (e.g., the Superbowl or a public event), then it is not necessary to get a model release.
 Even if a model release is not necessary from people in the photo, we need a release from you to give us permission to publish the photo.
 You can download a (model release/permission to use photograph) form from the Forms page.

 Images sent via e-mail (or any attachment) don't always reach their destination, especially if the outgoing mail server imposes size limits on how much can be sent, or if the sending computer does not have enough memory to handle the file being sent.
-If you have tried sending us images and the send failed or reported errors, you might want to copy them to removable media (e.g., CD, thumbdrive, etc.).
+If you have tried sending us images, and the send failed or reported errors, you might want to copy them to removable media (e.g., CD, thumbdrive, etc.).

 If you are certain that the e-mail service provider allows such a large attachment, then the problem may be that your computer is bogged down with other things and cannot complete the task.
 If after rebooting and you still cannot send the file, then you will need to have someone determine the problem locally from your computer.
-Feel free to check out our other FAQs to see if any of the resolutions can help.
+Feel free to check out our Help page to see if any of the resolutions can help.

 Please read the information on the Submitting Information page

 - Click the Send button!